Visit Granada: what are the best things to do and see in the beautiful Andalusian city?

 Around 3 o’clock in the morning, the party goes on in one of the city’s many nightclubs such as “El Camborio”, situated up above town, and overlooking the Alhambra.
 Music lovers can attend one of the free or inexpensive concerts frequently taking place in Granada.
 From rock music to jazz or classical music, there is enough to suit everyone’s taste.

-Granada also has a beautiful botanical garden, a large mosque, beautiful monasteries open to the public, and luxurious and affordable Arab baths… Aside from this non-exhaustive list, it’s best to travel to Granada and discover the city’s beauty and impressive heritage.
+Granada also has a beautiful botanical garden, a large mosque, beautiful monasteries open to the public, and luxurious and affordable hammams… Aside from this non-exhaustive list, it’s best to travel to Granada and discover the city’s beauty and impressive heritage.
 Be careful, you may want to stay there forever!

 How to get to Granada?

-Though Granada has its own airport, it is a rather small one: flights to the city will usually require a stopover.
-The best solution is to land in Malaga or Seville and take a bus (see the website Alsa).
+Though Granada has its own airport, it is a rather small one: flights to the city will usually require a stopover in a nearby Spanish airport.
+There is a bus line that can get you from the airport to downtown, but no metro line.
+The best solution is to land in Malaga or Seville , two popular airports with a wide selection of international flights.
+You will find direct flights to these larger airports from London, Glasgow or Manchester.
+If flying from the US, it is probably easiest to land directly in Granada after a layover in Madrid or Barcelona, as there will be no direct flights to Granada or surrounding cities. and take a bus (see the website Alsa.es).
 You can easily find a low-cost flight to these destinations on Skyscanner.

 A comment ?
 Ask us here !